Engineering

 And that’s where classical ML comes in.

-A per-customer confidence model sits on top of the LLM and asks a simpler question: is the LLM likely to be right here?
-It’s trained on the customer’s own historical data, learning where the LLM tends to nail it and where it tends to struggle.
+A per-customer confidence model — a logistic regression trained on the customer’s own historical data — sits on top of the LLM and asks a simpler question: is the LLM likely to be right here?
+It learns where the LLM tends to nail it and where it tends to struggle.
 High confidence → automate.
 Low confidence → route to the bookkeeper.

 This is called selective abstention.
 The threshold is calibrated so the system maintains ≥90% precision.
 When it acts, it aims to be correct at least 9 times out of 10.
 When it’s uncertain, it gets out of the way.